KnowledgeForge/keymaker/README.md

 ```

 #### Options
-You can further optionally install KeyMaker to leverage HuggingFace or LlamaCpp directly with `[huggingface]` and/or `[llamacpp]` pip options.
+You can further optionally install Keymaker to leverage HuggingFace or LlamaCpp directly with `[huggingface]` and/or `[llamacpp]` pip options.
 - `pip install "headjack-keymaker[huggingface]"`
 - `pip install "headjack-keymaker[llamacpp]"`
 - `pip install "headjack-keymaker[all]"` includes both huggingface and llamacpp